Our Services

 Helpful Resources

-Alopecia areata is an autoimmune condition in which the immune system mistakenly attacks hair follicles, causing round bald patches or complete hair loss.
-Key drivers include genetic predisposition, immune dysregulation, and environmental triggers such as stress or illness.
+Alopecia areata is an autoimmune condition where the immune system attacks hair follicles, leading to round bald patches or widespread hair loss.
+Common causes include genetic predisposition, immune dysregulation, and environmental triggers like stress or illness.

-Dermatologists offer a range of evidence-based treatments tailored to severity, including topical and intralesional corticosteroids, topical immunotherapy, and oral JAK inhibitors.
-Emerging biologic therapies are also showing promising regrowth results in clinical studies.
+Treatment options vary by severity and include topical and intralesional corticosteroids, topical immunotherapy, oral JAK inhibitors, and emerging biologic therapies showing promising regrowth results in clinical trials.

-Because alopecia areata varies widely in pattern, progression, and treatment response, understanding your specific symptoms is the critical first step.
-Take a free, instant, online symptom check to clarify what may be driving your hair loss and help you confidently navigate your next steps—whether that's self-care, monitoring, or seeing a dermatologist.
+Because alopecia areata differs widely in pattern, progression, and response to treatment, identifying your specific symptoms is essential.
+Take a free, instant, online symptom check to clarify what may be driving your hair loss and confidently determine your next steps—whether that's self-care, monitoring, or consulting a dermatologist.

 Alopecia Areata: Why Your Immune System Is Attacking Hair Follicles and What Dermatologists Can Now Do